FTariq/Git-and-GitHub-Tutorial/README.md

 # How to start using Git and GitHub!
 Just a reference for me as I'm finally starting to use GitHub, but I made it public as it could help anyone else starting out too!
 Compiled from many sources online and through experimenting with commands.
-Make sure you've:
+Before going through this, make sure you've:
 - Read through the short introductory GitHub guide [here](https://guides.github.com/activities/hello-world/)
 - Installed Git from [here](https://git-scm.com/downloads)
 - Configured your GitHub account to Git before doing anything here: details can be seen on [this document](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) (which also explains the most used commands)